Vélizy 2

 Vélizy 2 is a large shopping complex in Vélizy-Villacoublay, France.
 The complex was first opened in 1972 and has been expanded over the years and has become one of the major business and commercial precincts in Europe.
-The retail park is located in the town of Vélizy-Villacoublay in Paris and comprises more than 170 shops, services, restaurants and 4 cinema screens.
+The retail park is located in the town of Vélizy-Villacoublay near Paris and comprises more than 170 shops, services, restaurants and 4 cinema screens.
 The centre caters for over 60,000 customers a day and over 18 million customers a year, views of the main runway at Villacoublay airbase can be enjoyed from the Auchan car park.